guardian/marley/README.md

 Is this usable in production?
 -----------------------------

-Marley has been extracted from a project where it's been running successfully for a number of months.
+Marley has been used successfully in the Guardian's realtime analytics system Ophan for many years.

 Marley is macro based and doesn't perform any runtime reflection.
 I haven't done any micro-benchmarking, but it's currently serialising more than 5000